What is pulmonary alveolar proteinosis?

 - weight loss

-The symptoms can progress to severe lung impairment and respiratory failure if you don’t get treatment for them.
+The symptoms of PAP can progress to severe lung impairment and respiratory failure if you don’t get treatment for them.

-After hearing your symptoms, your doctor may perform the following tests:
+If your doctor suspects you have PAP, they may perform the following tests:

-- chest X-ray to check for white patches in the lungs associated with PAP
+- a chest X-ray to look for white patches in your lungs

-- computed tomography (CT) scan of the chest to check for white patches associated with PAP
+- a CT scan of your chest to look for white patches in your lungs

-- pulmonary function tests to check air capacity in the lungs
+- pulmonary function tests to check the air capacity of your lungs

-- bronchoscopy with saline wash to obtain fluid sample
+- a bronchoscopy with saline wash to obtain a fluid sample from your lungs

-- lung biopsy to get a tissue sample for pathology examination
+- a lung biopsy to examine a tissue sample from your lungs

-If you have severe symptoms, the surfactant can be washed out of your lungs with a saline solution.
-Depending on the area affected, your doctor may wash only part of your lung.
-If your entire lung needs to be cleaned, then a procedure called whole lung lavage will be performed.
-A whole lung lavage involves filling one lung with solution then draining, while the other lung is kept ventilated.
+If you have severe symptoms, your doctor can wash the surfactant out of your lungs with a saline solution.
+Depending on the area affected, they may wash only part of your lung.
+If your entire lung needs to be cleaned, they’ll use a procedure called “whole lung lavage.”
+In this procedure, they’ll fill one of your lungs with saline solution and drain it, while keeping your other lung ventilated.

-For others, PAP can be managed with treatment, and you can live a relatively normal life after your doctor diagnoses you with PAP and treats it.
-However, you may have shortness of breath for years after, and more rarely, you may have permanent scarring in the lungs and reduced lung capacity, but this is uncommon.
+For other people, PAP is manageable with treatment.
+You can live a relatively normal life after your doctor diagnoses you with PAP and treats it.
+However, you may have still have some shortness of breath for years afterward.
+You may have permanent scarring in your lungs and reduced lung capacity, but this is uncommon.
 All people who develop PAP have an increased risk of pneumonia, which is an infection in the lung.